tlienart/tlienart.github.io/src/pages/csml.md

 # Computer science & machine learning notes

 The aim of the notes you'll find here is to suggest a direct, constructive path to results I find useful, beautiful, or simply interesting.
-This stems mainly from my experience as a student reading papers where the presentation often aims at proving results in their most general form which can sometimes obfuscate what the result really is or how it can be applied.
+This stems mainly from my experience reading papers where the presentation sometimes trades clarity for generality.

 The emphasis here is on building intuition rather than mathematical rigour though I try to indicate clearly where simplifications are made and what they may imply.
-Often though, these simplifications allow for straightforward, constructive demonstrations that, in my view, can help the reader get a good idea of where result come from and how they may be applied.
+Often, these simplifications allow for straightforward demonstrations.
-The references to more technical work can then be helpful to learn the results and the proofs in full.
+The references to more technical work can then be helpful to learn the results in full.

-The target audience is advanced undergrads or grads in quantitative fields such as applied-maths, comp-sci, etc, assuming a decent background in foundational mathematics (in particular linear algebra and real analysis).
+The target audience is advanced undergrads or grads in quantitative fields such as applied-maths, comp-sci, etc, assuming a decent background in basic maths (in particular linear algebra and real analysis).

 If you find anything dubious in the notes, please send me an email, feedback is always much appreciated.